sallyman128/image_repo/README.md

 # Running Test Suite
   This app uses rspec to test the models and features.

   In your terminal, run "$ rspec spec" to execute all tests.
-You can also execute specific groupings of tests by referencing the correct directory.
-For example, "$ rspec spec/models" will execute the image_spec and user_spec tests.
+You can also execute specific groupings of tests by referencing the relevant directory.
+For example, "$ rspec spec/models" will execute the image_spec and user_spec tests within the models directory.

 # Contributors guide
   All are welcome to contribute to this project.
 If you would like to suggest any areas of improvement, please follow the typical git workflow: